tymyrddin/purple/source/docs/distribution-networks/simulation-substrate.md

 - Periodic relay testing and commissioning activities
 - Network traffic and communications logs

-Not required:

-- Detailed electromagnetic transient simulation
-- Realistic fault physics or protection relay operation under actual faults
-- Accurate load flow
-- Harmonic distortion modelling
-- Communications latency down to the millisecond

-Essential:

-- Consistent observable evidence: if a relay settings change is logged, it appears in the relay's sequence-of-events, in the engineering workstation logs, in Maximo, and in the historian if relevant
-- Temporal coherence: a work order completion timestamp is plausible given the maintenance window, the contractor shift schedule, and known travel times
-- Constraint enforcement: a switching operation that violates a safety interlock cannot execute, and the log reflects the denial
-- Realistic noise: not every measurement is exactly smooth; not every test passes on the first attempt; contractors sometimes make errors that require rework
+What it can skip is the physics entirely: electromagnetic transients, fault dynamics and relay operation under real faults, load flow, harmonic distortion, and communications latency down to the millisecond.

+What it cannot skip is coherence.
+A logged relay settings change has to surface everywhere it belongs, the relay's sequence-of-events, the workstation logs, Maximo, the historian.
+A work-order completion time has to sit plausibly against the maintenance window, the shift schedule and the travel.
+A switching operation that breaks a safety interlock has to fail, with the log showing the denial.
+And the record has to carry realistic noise: not every measurement smooth, not every test passing first time, contractors making the errors that need rework.

 ## Design pattern